-This short story about Thanksgiving by Mary E. Wilkins Freeman (1852-1930) recreates fond images of an old fashioned Thanksgiving Day centered around family and friends.
+This Thanksgiving Day short story by Mary E. Wilkins Freeman (1852-1930) recreates fond images of an old fashioned Thanksgiving centered around family and friends.
 Wilkins is best remembered for her stories describing rural New England village life in the late 19th century.

-Mary E. Wilkins published more than two dozen collections of short stories and novels during her writing career.
-The short story about Thanksgiving that follows is one of her best remembered.
+Mary E. Wilkins published more than two-dozen collections of short stories and novels during her writing career.
+The heartwarming Thanksgiving Day short story that follows is one of her best remembered.

 Young Lucretia and Other Stories (1893)

-This delightful and heartwarming short story about Thanksgiving serves to remind us to slow down and savor the season.
-May God bless you richly, and may your family experience an old fashioned Thanksgiving Day to remember!
+This delightful Thanksgiving Day short story serves to remind us to slow down and savor the season.
+May God bless you richly, and may your family experience an old fashioned Thanksgiving to remember!

 Now, let's step back in time to a small New England village on the day before Thanksgiving, as a family is busily preparing for their annual celebrations.

 "What is it, child?"

 "You goin' to put that cup-cake into the pan to bake it now, grandma?"

 "Yes; I guess so.
 It's beat 'bout enough."

 "You ain't put in a mite of nutmeg, grandma."